smartdevicelink/sdl_evolution/proposals/NNNN-Addition-of-a-way-to-notify-HMI-of-the-required-support-for-apps.md

 * Impacted Platforms: [ Core / Java Suite / HMI /  Protocol ]

 ## Introduction
-This proposal is to provide a way to notify the HMI of the required app support by using new notification messages.
+This proposal is to provide a way to notify the HMI of the required support for apps by using new notification messages.

 ## Motivation